vgnshiyer/Delivery-tracking-system/README.md

 Step 4: Navigate to the Confluent-Operator-deployment.

-Step 5: Deploy the KafkaWorkloads.yaml file
+Step 5: Deploy the KafkaWorkloads.yaml file<br>
 This is a development cluster in minikube.
-This has only one zookeeper, one broker, one control center.
+This has only one zookeeper, one broker, one control center.<br>
 You can scale according to the size of your cluster.

 kubectl apply -f KafkaWorkloads.yaml

-Step 6: You should see a one zookeeper, one broker cluster running on your kubernetes cluster kubectl get po
+Step 6: You should see a one zookeeper, one broker cluster running on your kubernetes cluster.<br>
+kubectl get po

 The confluent operator was responsible for creating the kafka broker and zookeeper pods.

-Step 7: Deploy the client console pod.
+Step 7: Deploy the client console pod.<br>
 This pod is not necessary to be deployed if you have the control center pod running.
-This pod allows kafka admins to run kafka specific commands on the cluster. kubectl apply -f KafkaClientConsole.yaml
+This pod allows kafka admins to run kafka specific commands on the cluster.<br>
+kubectl apply -f KafkaClientConsole.yaml

 If all aforementioned steps were performed successfully, you should have a whole working kafka cluster running on your kubernetes engine.